-My spare time is filled with ODU athletic events, pick-up basketball, water sports, and playing with my dog, wife, and son.
-I also like Ford vehicles and brewing beer in my garage.
+Justin's spare time is filled with ODU athletic events, pick-up basketball (pre-COVID), water sports, and spending time with his dog,

-I keep an up-to-date official bio for use at speaking events.
+An up-to-date official bio is available for use at speaking events.

-Outside of MITRE, I am teaching as an Adjunct Assistant Professor in the Computer Science Department at ODU.
+Outside of MITRE, Justin occasionally teaches as an Adjunct Assistant Professor in the Computer Science Department at ODU.

 Web Sciences, Cloud Computing, emerging technologies, Digital Libraries, Information Retreival, Natural Language Processing, Big Data